I’m a Celebrity 2020 line-up – all the confirmed contestants

 Social media: Twitter

-Biography: Former Strictly pro AJ pulled out of this year’s series at the 11th hour, having already been announced for the 2020 show.
+Biography: AJ pulled out of this year’s Strictly Come Dancing at the 11th hour, having already been announced for the 2020 show.
 He said he wanted to concentrate on other opportunities, including presenting jobs with his brother, Love Island star Curtis.

 AJ admitted that he would be rubbish at the Bushtucker trials.
 Speaking on Channel 4’s The Steph Show, he said, “Well, let me put it like this, I’ve just cleaned out the loft as my mum has a list of jobs for us to do.
 The amount of spiders up there, I was screaming my head off.
 So, if anything like that did happen, it would be hilarious – that’s for sure!”